Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 *(This legal ground is meant for government agencies, therefore it can never be used by Inter-Actief.)*

 **f.** the processing is necessary for the representation of legitimate interests of the processing party or of a third party, except for when the interests or the fundamental rights and freedoms of the person concerned that relate to the protection of personal data, outweigh those interests, especially when the person concerned is a child.
 *This is the most complicated legal ground and also the legal ground that Inter-Actief uses the most to justify the processing.
 This legal ground means that Inter-Actief can process personal details if the interests of Inter-Actief outweigh the interest of the person concerned.
 If for example a member is not disadvantaged by the use of their student number, and Inter-Actief for example gets a large financial benefit from the use, then Inter-Actief is allowed to process the personal details.
-Inter-Actief has to stop the processing if the person concerned can demonstrate that the interest of the person outweigh those of Inter-Actief.*
+Inter-Actief has to stop the processing if the person concerned can demonstrate that the interests of the person outweigh those of Inter-Actief.*